dilawar/PlotDigitizer/README.md

 A Python3 utility to digitize plots.

-It shines when you want to extract data in batch mode from many similar plots such as EEG, ECG recordings etc.
+This utility is meant for use cases where similar plots needs to be digitized in batch mode; such as EEG, ECG recordings.

-Feel free to contact for commercial work which may require optimizing this pipeline for your use case.
+Feel free to contact for commercial work that may require optimizing this pipeline for your use case.
 Please send a sample plot.

-For one time use, you may prefer [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) by Ankit Rohatagi which is very use friendly.
+For one time use case, you may prefer [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) by Ankit Rohatagi which is very user friendly.

 ## Installation